landyachtz05/PDKE/README.md

 Create a credentials.json file in the project's root directory.
 It should look something like this:
 > {
 >   "ENV_TYPE": "linux",
 >   "PROJ_LIB_VAL": "/software/r9/matlab/R2021a/toolbox/map/mapproj/projdata/proj.db",
 >   "RSCRIPT_PATH": "/usr/bin/Rscript",
 >   "bearer": ""
 > }
 Set ENV_TYPE to either "linux" or "windows" depending on the box type you are running this on.
 Edit the PROJ_LIB_VAL to be the path to wherever your proj.db file is (do a search, 'sudo find / -name "proj.db"', or get it via installing proj at: <https://proj.org/en/stable/index.html>).
 Edit RSCRIPT_PATH to point at your Rscript (try whereis Rscript).
 Ask the PDKE administrator for the bearer value.

 ### Set up the folder structure

+- Make a folder called results in the project's root directory.
 - Make a folder called CCVD in the project's root directory.
 - In the CCVD directory, make a new folder called CCVD_OUTPUTS.
 The structure should be CCVD/CCVD_OUTPUTS.
 - In the CCVD directory, make a new folder called MINI_PPT.
 The structure should be CCVD/MINI_PPT.
 - In the CCVD directory, make a new folder called MINI_Phase2.
 The structure should be CCVD/MINI_Phase2.

 ### Download files from Google Drive (ask Admin for access)